 - Hotel staff were helpful and tried to sort out problems

 - Our hotel was in an excellent location

 - Pearl Harbour excursion bus was not wheelchair accessible

 (but the regular bus was, so we took public transport instead)

 - My hotel room was not accessible

 The Ramada Plaza by Wyndham Waikiki

-I would give the hotel a of 4 out of 10 rating because the washroom was not suitable for my Hoya Lift.
+I was disappointed with the hotel because the washroom was not suitable for my Hoya Lift.
 I did confirm before arrival that the hotel was wheelchair accessible which it was, however, the ‘accessible’ room was not.